RDMLA/rdmla.github.io/index.md

 <h3 align="center">ANNOUNCEMENT - New Units Are LIVE!</h3>

-<p align="center">The RDMLA team is very proud to announce that the final addition of our three new units, Unit 11: Data Curation and Archiving, will launch on **Friday, February 5th**!
+<p align="center">The RDMLA team is very proud to announce that the final addition of our three new units, Unit 11: Data Curation and Archiving, will launch on FRIDAY, FEBRUARY 5th!
 We are sure you will find the new unit a benefical new resources that will add tools to your RDM toolkit!</p>

 <p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/Unit 11 Launch Announcement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>